elastisys/ck8s-cluster/terraform/README.md

 * Set ~/.ssh/exoscale.pub specific for your cluster
     * Can be created by following this link https://community.exoscale.com/documentation/compute/ssh-keypairs/
+    * Run ssh-add ~/.ssh/exoscale to add exoscale as a identity
 * Set env
 ```
 TF_VAR_exoscale_api_key=xxx